senko/dj-skeletor/README.md

   * Fabric for easy deployment to remote servers
   * Test-specific settings for running test with an in-memory SQLite database
   * SQLite database configured in the default development settings
+  * Gunicorn integration for production
+  * Devserver integration for development
+  * Nosetests and coverage integration for testing
+  * Database auto-discovery via environment settings, compatible with Heroku

 DJ Skeletor requires Django 1.4 or later.
 All the other requirements are optional and can be disabled.